prudviraj562/DevOps/Scenario based Questions DevOps/Best Security Practices in DevOps.md

 🔹 12.
 Security Awareness Training 🧠
 - Train your team on security best practices and how to spot phishing, social engineering attacks, and insecure practices.

+🔐 DevOps Security Best Practices You Can't Ignore! 💡

+🔐 Ready to strengthen your DevOps pipeline?
+Here are the must-know security best practices followed by top companies!

+- 👨‍💻 Shift Security Left
+ - Integrate security checks early in the CI/CD pipeline to catch vulnerabilities during development.

+- 📜 Secure Infrastructure as Code (IaC)
+ - Scan IaC templates (like Terraform, Ansible) for misconfigurations before deployment.

+- 🔑 Implement Least Privilege Access
+ - Minimize the attack surface by giving users access only to what they need.

+- 🛡️ Manage Secrets Properly
+ - Use tools like AWS Secrets Manager or Vault to store sensitive info securely—no hardcoding secrets!

+- 📊 Continuous Monitoring and Logging
+ - Set up real-time monitoring (Prometheus) and logging (CloudWatch/ELK) to detect suspicious activities early.

+- ⚙️ Automate Security Tests
+ - Use OWASP ZAP or Trivy to automate vulnerability scans in your CI/CD pipeline.

+- 🐳 Prioritize Container Security
+ - Scan images for vulnerabilities, use minimal base images, and secure runtime environments with Falco.

+- 📦 Keep Dependencies Up-to-Date
+ - Patch known vulnerabilities by regularly updating libraries and dependencies (automate this with Dependabot).

+- 🌐 Ensure Network Segmentation
+ - Use VPCs, firewalls, and security groups to limit exposure and safeguard critical services.

+- 🚨 Prepare for Incident Response
+ - Develop and test your incident response plan with regular tabletop exercises.

+🔐 Security in DevOps isn't a one-time task—it's a continuous process!
+Embed it at every stage and stay ahead of potential threats.